Send a letter to Santa…and get one back!

 The Canada Post website even has a letterhead template you and your child can print out to write the letter.

 While wish lists are good, Santa really loves to read about your child’s favourite sports, jokes, school activities or family fun.
 And he loves to get pictures and drawings.

 One other important (and funny) guideline from Canada Post: “Although Santa loves to receive letters and drawings, putting cookies and treats in your envelope is not a good idea as they will get crushed and damaged by the time they reach Santa.
 He much prefers to eat his treats on Christmas Eve, so please have your children keep them at home for the big day!”

 Canada Post letters to Santa (sent from within Canada) do not require any postage on the envelopes.
 The deadline to send letters is Dec.
-12 to ensure your child gets a reply.
-(Schools and daycares: letters must be sent by Dec.
-6 in order to get replies before the break for the holidays.)
+9, 2022 to ensure your child gets a reply.

 For more guidelines, go to the Canada Post website.